helenclx/100-days-of-code/r1-log.md

 **Thoughts:** This was a great opportunity to practice and refresh my CSS knowledge and skills.
 I learned tips to write a good image alt text and the trick to use clock direction to memorise margin and padding shorthand with four values: top, right, bottom, left.

 **Link to work:** [My business card](https://scrimba.com/scrim/co68140b3a8bf9854c2346afa)

+### Day 6: 8 January 2024.Monday

+**Today's Progress:** Started freeCodeCamp’s Learn Form Validation by Building a Calorie Counter course.
+Did Steps 1 to 50.

+**Thoughts:** This was a great opportunity to practice writing HTML forms, working with strings in JavaScript, and using Regular Expressions.